 So you’re thinking about an island getaway but you want something a little bit more off the beaten track than the Maldives.
 At the same time, you don’t want to spend two days flying to the South Pacific so where should you go?
-Well, Mauritius and Seychelles come to mind.
+Well, there are many islands to compare, but Mauritius vs Seychelles is perhaps the two that come to mind.
 They are both stunning islands to visit, easy enough to get to and there are great things to do.

 Today, Seychelles is full of life and culture and is slowly becoming a more and more popular island destination.
 It’s land that is still waiting to be discovered where nature fanatics and beach bums alike can have an amazing time.

 The Seychelles are formed of an archipelago consisting of 155 different islands some of which are still uninhabited, sit in the middle of the Indian Ocean.
 The main island of Mahe which holds the capital, Victoria, is about 1000 miles east of the coast of Kenya.
 The islands are home to some of the world’s rarest species, azure blue seas, pristine beaches, jungles and a wealth of history and culture.

 The islands were first spotted by European vessels in 1503 during one of Vasco De Gama‘s voyages through the Indian Ocean, but they did not stop and simply passed by.
 It wasn’t until 1609 when the first recorded landing happened.
 It was the British who first wandered the islands but they made no claim to them and the islands were used by pirates as a place to hide and restock until the French laid claim to them in 1756.
 The French were not in power for long and the British took over in 1794.